Indiana Jones and His Desktop Adventures: Reception

 Trent Ward of GameSpot reviewed the game as having low-quality visuals and audio but being possibly useful for passing time.
-Billboard magazine mentioned the game's randomly generated environment and its target audience of "gamers on the go", and deemed it "An unambitious title that will rope you in."
+Billboard mentioned the game's randomly generated environment and its target audience of "gamers on the go", and deemed it "An unambitious title that will rope you in."
 A Next Generation reviewer noted that the randomly generated scenarios are essentially repetitive, and complained at the fact that the player character cannot shoot diagonally but enemies can.
 He concluded, "All this said, however, the game only costs around 12 bucks and if you don't expect too much, it is pretty fun.
 The underlying idea is sound, and if you don't mind repetition, check it out."

 Charles Ardai of Computer Gaming World wrote, "For a genius, George Lucas sure has a lot of bad ideas. [...]
 Some time ago, someone from his computer game division must have come to him and said, 'Hey, let's put out a really simple, randomly generated RPG-style adventure game, stick a whip in the hand of the main character, use the Indiana Jones name–and make it look really ugly.'
 And Lucas must have said, 'Sounds good to me.'"
 Ardai wrote that Indiana Jones fans may enjoy the theme music featured in the game, but concluded that the game was "embarrassingly retro," with its "overly simplistic gameplay; crude visuals and sound" and "ludicrous ethnic stereotypes."

 Rob Tribe of PC Zone called it "very, very addictive," though like Next Generation, he criticized the fact that the player character cannot shoot diagonally but enemies can.
 Shane Mooney of PC Games found it repetitive and expected a better game from LucasArts.

 In 1996, Computer Gaming World declared Indy's Desktop Adventures the 15th-worst computer game ever released.